Multi-Tenancy allows you to configure Kpow to restrict visibility of Kafka resources.

 A tenant can:

-Include or exclude specific topics or topic prefixes, e.g. tx-topic, tx-top*
+- Include or exclude topics by name, prefix, or suffix, e.g. tx-topic, tx-top*, *-topic

-Include or exclude specific groups or group prefixes, e.g. tx-group, tx-grou*
+- Include or exclude groups by name, prefix, or suffix, e.g. tx-group, tx-grou*, *-group

-Include or exclude specific resources, e.g Kafka clusters, Schema registries, or Connect clusters
+- Include or exclude full resources, e.g Kafka clusters, Schema registries, or Connect clusters

 Most resources are evaluated atomically as included or excluded.